javakishore-veleti/trade-book-load-test-master/README.md

 4. **Run Load Tests**: Utilize the JMeter scripts in the `trade-book-load-test-jmeter` repository to run load tests against the deployed services.

+5. **Manage Database Schema**: Use the `trade-book-load-test-db-mgmt` repository to manage and apply database schema changes using Liquibase.

-5. **Monitor Performance**: Monitor the performance and logs using configurations from the `trade-book-load-test-monitoring` repository.
+6. **Monitor Performance**: Monitor the performance and logs using configurations from the `trade-book-load-test-monitoring` repository.